Resources

 4. What are best practices for using field asset management software?

 Getting the most out of your field asset management system requires clear processes and team buy-in.
 A great platform won’t fix messy habits unless your team knows how to use it properly.
-Here are some practical tips to help contractors stay organized and get full value from their system:
+Here are some practical tips to help contractors stay organized and get full value from their asset management system:

 • Set up standardized naming conventions for tools, vehicles, and customer-owned equipment